-Historical background to Camden and early town planning in NSW (and Australia)
+Camden and early town establishment in NSW (and Australia)

 The European pattern of settlement and establishment of the oldest towns in New South Wales firstly followed the penal requirements of the colony and its quest for self-sufficiency.
-The names of other extant towns found to be recorded in 1849 (Proudfoot 1996) are italicised.
+The names of extant towns, other than Camden, found to be recorded in 1849 (Proudfoot 1996) are italicised.